theYeeti/pact-lang.org/docs/beginner/pact-on-atom-sdk.md

 **Topics covered in this tutorial**

-* Pact in your Local Environment
+* Pact in Atom SDK Overview
 * Install Homebrew
 * Install the Pact Programming Language
 * Install Atom